Steps to take that will help you include all dietary requirements

-If a member, or their parent, tells you that they have a dietary requirement - or if a dietary requirement is highlighted on a Starting form or Information and consent for event/activity form - ask them for more information.
+If a member, or their parent, tells you that they have a dietary requirement - or if a dietary requirement is highlighted on a new starter form or Information and consent form - ask them for more information.

 - What are they able to eat and what do they avoid?

 - How strict is their dietary requirement?
 Do all traces need to be avoided?
 For example, does an allergy or cultural practice mean all food must be stored and cooked separately, or are traces acceptable?

 - What food do they usually have as alternatives?

 They have the most expertise about their own requirements.
 They will have the answers and suggestions of alternative food.

 Make a range of options available